nv-morpheus/Morpheus/examples/sid_visualization/README.md

 | <img src="./img/replay.png"> | Step through all inference batches from beginning |
 | <img src="./img/pause.png">  | Pause animation                                   |

-The graph visualization on the right shows nodes in the current inference batch represented as green spheres.
-White (benign) and red (SI) packets can be seen flowing between the node connections.
+The visualization on the right shows nodes in the current inference batch represented as green spheres.
+White (benign) and red (SI) packets are shown flowing between the node connections.
 While the animation is running, you can click the pause button or toggle off `Simulating`.
 Once paused, you will be able to hover over an individual packet to view its contents.